2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

      kubectl apply -f todolist-deployment.yaml
      ```

-   - Validate if the Deployment is running with below commands.
+   - Validate if the Deployment is running with the below commands.

      ```
      kubectl get deployments
      ```
-     Output will look something like below. **Note** If status shows as Ready 0/1, it may take a few min for status to go to Ready 1/1, you can run the command again after few minutes to check the status.
+     The output will look something like the below example. **Note:** If the status shows as Ready 0/1, it may take a few min for the status to go to Ready 1/1.
+You can rerun the command after a few minutes to check the status.
      ```
      NAME         READY   UP-TO-DATE   AVAILABLE   AGE
      to-do-list   1/1     1            1           31m